jaredpar/jaredpar.github.io/_drafts/deterministic-builds.md

 Windows PDBs still have non-deterministic output.
 These are emitted by a native component shared by the C++ compiler.
 Attempts were made to make the output of the PDB deterministic as well but fell short for this release.
 It's possible in future releases this will also become fully deterministic.

 Portable PDBs are fully deterministic.
 They were designed with determinism in mind and are fully deterministic in the face of the `/deterministic` flag.

+## What if I build from different enlistment paths?
+There are a number of cases where the enlistment path of a build will show up in the resulting PE / PDB:

+- Full path of source files are embedded in the PDB.
+- `[CallerFilePath]` embeds full source path as a default argument.
+- `#line` directives can include file paths.
+- The full path of the PDB if generated.

+This means identical builds from different enlistment paths will often have different outputs.
+To fix this the compiler provides the `/pathmap:` option.
+It takes arguments in the form of `/pathmap:<source directory>=<dest directory>`.
+Multiple pairs can be provided by separating them with a semicolon.

+When given this option the compiler will replace the any occurrence of `<source path>` in file path it writes out with `<dest path>` instead.
+This allows builds from different enlistment paths to have identical output.

+Note: If producing PDBs then in update 2 the following flag also needs to be provided: `/feature:pdb-path-determinism`.
+This is a short term work around that [will be replaced](https://github.com/dotnet/roslyn/issues/9813) with a supported option in update 3.

+## What options do I provide in MSBuild files?
+Here are the MSBuild project file entries for the equivalent command line option:

+- `/deterministic` - `<Deterministic>true</Deterministic>`
+- `/pathmap` - `<PathMap>source=dest</PathMap>`

 [^1]: A common practice in complex build environments.
 [^2]: The use of SHA1 is subject to change in future releases of the compiler.